RazanAlabdulkarim/Razan01/README.md

 - 👋 Hi, I’m Razan Alabdulkarim
-- 🌱 I’m student at imam university
+- 🌱 22 years old
-- 💞️ computer science major
+- 💞️ Student at imam university
-- ✨ finished term 6 and i have one year left to graduate
+- ✨ Senior computer science
-- 👀 I’m interested in the field of Artificial intelligence
+- 👀 Interested in the field of Artificial intelligence

 <!---
 Razan01/Razan01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.